Will the Church Go Through the Great Tribulation?

 2. the revealing of the man of lawlessness (the anti-Christ.
 See also Daniel 7:25 and 8:25)

-I am aware some say that ‘apostasy’, as it appears in most English Bibles, translated from the Greek word apostasia, should be translated as ‘departure’ (meaning the rapture).
+Some have said that ‘apostasy’, as it appears in most English Bibles, translated from the Greek word apostasia, should be translated as ‘departure’ (meaning the rapture).
 Thus, according to this interpretation, our ‘departure’, or the rapture, must happen before the revealing of the man of sin.

 I see two problems with this interpretation.
 First there is no instance in either the New Testament or the Septuagint (the Greek translation of the Hebrew scriptures) of apostasia meaning a physical departure.
 It is consistently translated as apostasy – meaning a departure from the faith.
 Secondly, such an interpretation in the context of Paul’s words would have him saying, in effect, that our departure (the rapture) will not occur before our departure (the coming of Christ, our gathering to Him and the day of the Lord), which of course makes no sense.

-10. Then will arise a time of great tribulation such has not occurred since the beginning of the world which will be cut short for the sake of the elect.
+8. Then will arise a time of great tribulation such has not occurred since the beginning of the world which will be cut short for the sake of the elect.

-11. False Christs and prophets will lead many astray through deceiving signs and wonders.
+9. False Christs and prophets will lead many astray through deceiving signs and wonders.
 The depth of deception will be great so as to mislead, if possible, even the elect.

-12. Immediately after this time of great tribulation there will be signs in the heavens: the sun darkened, the moon not giving its light and the stars falling.
+10. Immediately after this time of great tribulation there will be signs in the heavens: the sun darkened, the moon not giving its light and the stars falling.

 After all these things happen then Jesus said He will return for His own, appearing in the sky, in the clouds with His angels in glory.
+Therefore these words of Jesus clearly show His coming for His elect will be after the Great Tribulation and not before.

 The Pre-tribulation Rapture Considered